slaveofcode/rajaongkir/README.md

     pip install git+ssh://git@github.com/slaveofcode/rajaongkir@1.0.1

-    #Or with official pypi
+    # Or with official pypi

     pip install rajaongkir

 ## How to Use ?

-    from rajaongkir.api import RajaOngkirApi
+    from api import RajaOngkirApi

     # initialization
     api = RajaOngkirApi(api_key='YourRajaOngkirApiKeyHere')